fetaro/rbatch/README.md

 ### Directory Structure Convention

-RBatch restrict file naming rule and directory structure.
+Follow the axiom of "convention over configuration", RBatch restrict file naming rule and directory structure.

 For exsample, If you make "bin/hoge.rb", you should name config file to "conf/hoge.yaml".
 And the name of log file is decided on "log/YYYYMMDD_HHMMSS_hoge.rb"